katoid/angular-grid-layout/README.md

 - [ ] Auto Scroll down if container is scrollable when dragging a grid item.

 ## Troubleshooting
 - Mutating the layout would cause an error like: 'ERROR TypeError: Cannot read property 'id' of undefined'.
+Never mutate the layout, always return a new instance when modifying it.
 - Always use trackBy for the ngFor that renders the ktd-grid-items.
 If not, Angular would always re-render all items when layout changes.
+- My Grid Item 'content' doesn't resize well when size changes.
+This may be caused for 'transform' property in ktd-grid-item, try to remove transform animations on 'width' and 'height' properties.
+You can also watch the real-life-example which uses other technique valid also.